Shortwave radio: Development

 The name "shortwave" originated during the beginning of radio in the early 20th century, when the radio spectrum was divided into long wave (LW), medium wave (MW), and short wave (SW) bands based on the length of the wave.
 Shortwave radio received its name because the wavelengths in this band are shorter than 200 m (1,500 kHz) which marked the original upper limit of the medium frequency band first used for radio communications.
 The broadcast medium wave band now extends above the 200 m / 1,500 kHz limit.

-Early long-distance radio telegraphy used long waves, below 300 kilohertz (kHz).
+Early long-distance radio telegraphy used long waves, below 300 kilohertz (kHz) / above 1000 m.
 The drawbacks to this system included a very limited spectrum available for long-distance communication, and the very expensive transmitters, receivers and gigantic antennas.
 Long waves are also difficult to beam directionally, resulting in a major loss of power over long distances.
 Prior to the 1920s, the shortwave frequencies above 1.5 MHz were regarded as useless for long-distance communication and were designated in many countries for amateur use.

 Guglielmo Marconi, pioneer of radio, commissioned his assistant Charles Samuel Franklin to carry out a large-scale study into the transmission characteristics of short-wavelength waves and to determine their suitability for long-distance transmissions.
 Franklin rigged up a large antenna at Poldhu Wireless Station, Cornwall, running on 25 kW of power.
 In June and July 1923, wireless transmissions were completed during nights on 97 meters (about 3 MHz) from Poldhu to Marconi's yacht Elettra in the Cape Verde Islands.

 In September 1924, Marconi arranged for transmissions to be made day and night on 32 meters (about 9.4 MHz) from Poldhu to his yacht in the harbour at Beirut, to which he had sailed, and was "astonished" to find he could receive signals "throughout the day".
 Franklin went on to refine the directional transmission by inventing the curtain array aerial system.
 In July 1924, Marconi entered into contracts with the British General Post Office (GPO) to install high-speed shortwave telegraphy circuits from London to Australia, India, South Africa and Canada as the main element of the Imperial Wireless Chain.
 The UK-to-Canada shortwave "Beam Wireless Service" went into commercial operation on 25 October 1926.
 Beam Wireless Services from the UK to Australia, South Africa and India went into service in 1927.